-In the fall of 2017, I developed True Myth: a TypeScript-targeted library with
+In the fall of 2017, a friend and I developed True Myth: a TypeScript-targeted library with

 True Myth is largely complete, with a full set of features and extensive documentation.
 I continue to maintain and expand the library with additional helpers and tooling as TypeScript has supported more capabilities.
 I have also supported early efforts to translate the library to C♯.

 - Don’t Go Bankrupt: Managing Technical Costs